st-user/zerodep-web-push-java/README.md

 ### Null safety

 The public methods and constructors of this library do not accept `null`s and do not return `null`s.
 They throw an `Exception` when a null reference is passed.
-The methods return `java.util.Optional.empty()` when they need to indicate that the value does not exist.
+Some methods return `java.util.Optional.empty()` when they need to indicate that the value does not exist.

 The exceptions are:

 - `com.zerodeplibs.webpush.PushSubscription.java`
-- The runtime exceptions and checked exceptions thrown by the methods and constructors.
-For example, `getCause()` can return null.
+- The methods of runtime exceptions and checked exceptions thrown by some methods and constructors.
+  For example, their `getCause()` can return null.

 ### Thread safe or not thread safe

-The classes and methods listed below can be called from multiple threads at the same time (thread safe).
-However, the other classes and methods should **NOT** be considered thread-safe.
+The methods listed below can be called from multiple threads at the same time (thread safe).
+However, the others should **NOT** be considered thread-safe.

 **Thread safe**

 - The static utility methods(e.g. `com.zerodeplibs.webpush.header.Topic#ensure`).
-- Implementations and instances that meet the conditions for thread safety described in javadoc(e.g. an instance of `com.zerodeplibs.webpush.VAPIDKeyPair.java`).
+- The methods of instances that meet the conditions for thread safety described in their javadoc( e.g. an instance of `com.zerodeplibs.webpush.VAPIDKeyPair.java`).

 ## License